WebOrigami/docs/src/content/framework/intro3.md

   <figcaption>Virtual graph includes the virtual message file</figcaption>
 </figure>

-The `files` graph above is your starting point: the real files you create by transcribing the ideas and information in your head or collecting data from elsewhere.
+The `src` files graph above is your starting point: the real files you create by transcribing the ideas and information in your head or collecting data from elsewhere.
 Through step-by-step transformations, you create a final `virtual` graph that represents the artifact you wish your audience to view or use.

 _Transforming graphs is the fundamental operation of the Origami framework._